top of page

 Saturday flat light edging between snow and sky,

-gray horizon beyond the new subdivision.
+grey horizon beyond the new subdivision.

 Frozen tractor tracks blanketed in white,